mikestuller/mikestuller.github.io/index.md

 ## Who am I?

-I am an iOS developer interested in electronic music (specifically, making music with the iPad).
+I am an iOS developer interested in electronic music (specifically, in making music with the iPad).

 ### Current Projects